davidecesarano/vagrant-lamp/README.md

 # Vagrant LAMP (Linux Apache MySQL PHP)
-Personal configuration for the setup of a LAMP server with Vagrant.
+Personal configuration for the setup of a basic LAMP server with Vagrant.

 ***Note:*** This configuration has been set on Microsoft Windows.